weijia-89/opacite/README.md

 | Sortability (risk score, marketing segment) | The right to be ambiguous without being treated as fraud |
 | Total legibility for buyers | Relationship without extraction |

-Colonial and administrative history is part of why Glissant’s frame lands hard in the Caribbean: “understand you” too often meant “reduce you to my grid.”
-Opacity is a political refusal of that reduction, not a demand to disappear.

-opacite is the tooling side of that refusal for one mundane front: **broker databases**.
-Opt-out letters, erasure requests, [California DROP](https://privacy.ca.gov/drop/) where it applies.
-Local vault.
-No telemetry.
-You confirm before anything leaves the machine.
-The scripts are unglamorous.
-The aim is to give you back room to be opaque to systems built to render you flat.
+Colonial and administrative history helped define Glissant’s frame.
+Colonial oppressors impose bureaucracy as a means of control.
+Colonial subjects are categorized, sorted, and assigned direction with policing as enforcement and imprisonment as punishment.
+This is the same frame at home as it is abroad.

 ---

 ## Theory (sources)

 Glissant develops the idea in [*Poétique de la relation*](https://www.gallimard.fr/Catalogue/GALLIMARD/Blanche/Poetique-de-la-relation) (1990, Gallimard).
-Betsy Wing’s English [*Poetics of Relation*](https://press.umich.edu/Books/P/Poetics-of-Relation) (University of Michigan Press) is the standard translation.
+Betsy Wing’s English [*Poetics of Relation*](https://press.umich.edu/Books/P/Poetics-of-Relation) (University of Michigan Press) is a good translation of it if you want a more transparent read.

 > “Agree not merely to the right to difference but… to the right to opacity that is not enclosure within an impenetrable autarchy but subsistence within an irreducible singularity.”
 > — Glissant, [*For Opacity*](https://sites.evergreen.edu/politicalshakespeares/wp-content/uploads/sites/226/2015/12/Glissant-For-Opacity.pdf)